-Women entering sports media careers will face a patriarchal environment.
+It is inevitable that women entering sports media careers will face a patriarchal environment.
 While they may be accepted, some people are committed to forcing women out of this predominately “male zone.”
 Having an opinion on sports isn’t just for men anymore; women participate, watch, love, and work for sports.
-So why are they being patronized for their opinions, work and presence in sports media?
+So why are they being patronized for their opinions, work, and presence in sports media?

 Breaking into a career in sports media can be difficult, even more difficult if you are a woman.
-Sports media is 88.3 percent men.
-Although women are pushing their way into the industry, it is still a challenge.
-The sad truth is that men are primarily in the higher up positions and men hire men in sports media.
+The sports media industry is 88.3 percent men.
+Although women are pushing their way into the industry, it is still an uphill battle.
 Women are judged unfairly and often not even considered because of the stigma that women “do not get sports.”

 ESPN has put an effort to adding diversity to its workforce.
 It has launched eight Employee Resource Groups (ERGs), including one specifically for women.
 ESPN is on the forefront of a social movement in sports media but the industry as a whole has a long way to go.
 Women receive harassment from viewers, athletes and even colleagues for being in a male-dominated field.

 “For anyone in the public eye, social media can be an ugly place,” said Doris Burke, a veteran sideline reporter and color analyst for ESPN.
 “The tenor of the criticism and the pointed comments that are made at female journalists are certainly different.
 It can be disturbing to me how sexist the comments are, how personal, the value judgments that are made.
 There’s just a lot of ugliness.”